-How I Solved the BODY_SIZE_LIMIT for File Uploads with AWS Amplify Gen2 + SvelteKit SSR
+Resolving the BODY_SIZE_LIMIT for File Uploads on AWS Amplify Hosting with SvelteKit SSR

 AWS Svelte